What 12 Questions To Ask Before Booking Your Wedding Photographer ?

 6. Do you have / use cameras with quite shutter?

-One thing that can make big difference for bride/groom/wedding guest on the wedding day is a silent shutter.
+Camera is just a tool in photographers hands, and photographers use many different types of cameras and lenses to achieve results they need, but thing that can make most difference for you as a bride/groom/guest on the wedding day is a silent shutter.
 What is it?
 Well, each time photo is taken, camera makes noise and especially older cameras used to be quite noisy.
 Nowadays more modern cameras are very quite and discreet, some completely silent so that instead of hearing loud klak klak klak you can barely notice the sound of camera and presence of photographer.
 On average photographers take 2-5 thousand images per day - that could be quite a lot of unnecessary noise, especially during ceremony or quite morning preparations!

 7.How and when do we receive our images?